MicrosoftDocs/power-automate-docs/articles/guidance/coding-guidelines/use-cmk-for-cloud-flows.md

 # Use CMK (Customer Managed Keys) for Cloud flows

 Customer Managed Keys (CMK) for cloud flows in Power Automate is a security feature that allows organizations to use their own encryption keys to encrypt and protect data within their flows.
-This provides enhanced control over the encryption keys and meets specific compliance requirements for data security and privacy.
+This approach provides enhanced control over the encryption keys and meets specific compliance requirements for data security and privacy.

 ## What is Customer Managed Keys (CMK)?